Car Insurance Calculator: Estimate Your Car Insurance Cost

 Uninsured or underinsured motorist

-• What is it?
-Uninsured or underinsured motorist coverage pays for your injuries or repairs after an accident with a driver who doesn't have insurance or doesn't have limits high enough to pay your bills.
+- What is it?
+Uninsured or underinsured motorist coverage pays for your injuries or repairs if you're hit by a driver who doesn't have insurance or doesn't have limits high enough to pay your bills.

-• Do you need it?
+- Do you need it?
 In 20 states and Washington, D.C., drivers must have uninsured or underinsured motorist coverage.
 Even if your state doesn't require it, you should still consider getting it.
-It's affordable, and 1 in 8 drivers do not have car insurance.
+It's affordable, and about 13% of drivers don't have car insurance.

 The minimum liability requirement may be enough to cover the costs of a minor accident.
-However, it won't be enough for repairs after a major accident.
-Consider getting more coverage if you can afford it.
+However, it probably won't be enough to replace the other driver's car or pay their medical bills after a major accident.

 Frequently asked questions

-The average cost of minimum coverage car insurance in the United States is $64 per month.
-Full coverage typically costs around $164 per month.
+The average cost of car insurance in the United States is $208 per month for a full coverage policy.
+Minimum liability coverage typically costs around $76 per month.
 However, your rates will vary based on where you live, your insurance company, what kind of car you have and your driving history.

 How do I estimate car insurance costs?